 LifePoint Health: 86

-Health systems play a crucial role in bettering healthcare delivery throughout the U.S. IDNs are able to manage dozens of hospitals and other care facilities, expanding service offerings and providing specialty physicians and clinics to ensure patients are satisfied and treated properly.
+Health systems play a crucial role in bettering healthcare delivery throughout the United States.
+IDNs are able to manage dozens of hospitals and other care facilities—expanding service offerings and providing specialty physicians and clinics to ensure that patients are satisfied and treated properly.
 Because IDNs manage an entire network of facilities, they have the power to influence industry practices and set the bar for clinical and quality program performance.

 Interested in learning more about IDNs, and the ways in which you can leverage healthcare data to improve your conversations with health system executives?
 Take a look at our on-demand webinar, 10 Key Strategies for Selling to IDNs and GPOs.

 In this 60-minute discussion, attendees will gain a deep understanding of the 10 best strategies to employ when working with IDNs and GPOs and why these tactics have proven to be successful.